Tellus Primer

 Any non-knights acting as mercenaries within the kingdom are called Freelancers.

-Whew, that was a lot!
-I thought you weren’t going to write 200 pages.
 Anything else I should know about Tellus?

-Ok, here are some random facts that you should know which might help your frame of reference.
+Here are some random facts that you should know which might help your frame of reference.

 2. Gunpowder has not been discovered.
 However, there are canons.
 They don’t use gunpowder.
 They use tiny drops of elemental fire and water, also expensive, but wonderfully volatile.
 No one has made a hand cannon capable of containing it though.

 3. No one has invented fireworks either.
-Sad. :(
+Sad.

-4. Are there gems then?
+5. Are there gems then?
 Yes.
 Diamonds and other precious gems for our purposes have the same expected properties, but they were not created by time and pressure.
 They are hardened bits of creation essence.
 Physical manifestations of magic.
 Which is why they are the primary ingredients for magic items, and the primary reason magic items cost so much.
 If you find a ruby, or emerald, or whatnot, it’s mostly valuable because you can make something magical from it.

-6. What’s on the other side of the disc?
+7. What’s on the other side of the disc?
 No one knows.
 Yet.

-7. You said everywhere is somewhere.
+8. You said everywhere is somewhere.
 So where do the gods hang out?
 Great question.
 Here!
-The general belief is, at the center of the disc is the Omphalos, the center of the world, and various other names, and there atop a great mountain is where the gods reside.
+The general belief is, at the center of the disc is the Omphalos, the center of the world, and various other names, and there atop a great mountain named Empyrea is where the gods reside.
 Is it true?
 The answer is unclear.
 But explorers have tried to find the Omphalos, and have seen a distant mountain, but it appears to be locked in place, like the end of an axle with the wheel spinning around it.
-Between the torrential waves and towering, jagged reefs, ships tend to get destroyed quickly.
+Between the torrential waves and towering, jagged reefs, ships get destroyed quickly.